-- Lift, lower, and carry loads on a lift truck with the lifting mechanism in a vertical position or tilted back - never forward. - Face the direction in which you are moving and be careful of rear-end swing when turning corners. - When approaching or leaving a building where the ramp incline is greater than 10 degrees, turn the lift truck so the load is on the upgrade side and cannot slip off the forks. - Keep forks on a moving lift truck low (just high enough to clear any floor obstructions and low enough to clear overhead obstructions).
-Under normal conditions, 3 to 6 inches above floor level should be sufficient. - Do not raise or lower forks while the forklift is in motion.

-- When you park a lift truck, fully lower the forks, put the controls in neutral, shut off the power, set the brake, and remove the key. - Before entering a truck or trailer with a forklift, inspect the floor for damage or decay which might cause the lift to break through. - Make sure that the truck or trailer wheels are properly chocked or secured by a mechanical vehicle restraint system before entering the vehicle with a forklift.
+- Lift, lower, and carry loads on a lifting or towing truck with the lifting mechanism in a vertical position or tilted back never forward. - Check weight and dimension limitations for loads.
+Do not attempt to lift loads that exceed the limits. - Face in the direction the truck is moving and be careful of rear-end swing when turning corners.
+Use a spotter if you don't have a clear view. - When approaching or leaving a building where the ramp is inclined or declined, turn the lift truck so the load is on the upgrade side and cannot slip off the forks. - Keep forks on a moving lift truck low (just high enough to clear any floor obstructions and low enough to clear overhead obstructions).
+Under normal conditions, 3 to 6 inches above floor level is sufficient. - Do not raise or lower forks while the forklift is in motion.
+When a lift truck is parked and unattended, fully lower the forks, place controls in neutral, shut off power, set the brake, and remove the key. - Before entering a truck or trailer with a PIT, inspect the floor for damage or decay that might cause the lift to break through the floor. - Ensure the truck floor is able to handle the load and that the trailer is prevented from rolling by wheel chocks or positive-lock parking devices. - Do not use industrial lift trucks for raising personnel to elevated locations.

-B. Warning Devices and Protective Equipment
+4. Warning Devices and Personal Protective Equipment for Powered Industrial Trucks